d-krupke/cpsat-primer/08_benchmarking.md

-Given the breadth and complexity of benchmarking, our focus will be on the basics, particularly through the lens of the Traveling Salesman Problem (TSP), as previously discussed in the `AddCircuit` section.
+Given the breadth and complexity of benchmarking, our focus will be on the basics, particularly through the lens of the Traveling Salesman Problem (TSP), as previously discussed in the `add_circuit` section.
 We refer to the different model implementations as 'solvers', and we'll explore four specific types:

-- A solver employing the `AddCircuit` approach.
+- A solver employing the `add_circuit` approach.
 - A solver based on the Miller-Tucker-Zemlin formulation.
 - A solver utilizing the Dantzig-Fulkerson-Johnson formulation with iterative addition of subtour constraints until a connected tour is achieved.